hackforla/website/CONTRIBUTING.md

 - If you are using Visual studios code you can use the Git graphical user interface to stage your changes.
 For instructions check out the [Git gui wiki] (https://github.com/hackforla/website/wiki/Using-Git-GUI-(Graphical-user-Interface)-in-Visual-Studios-Code)

 **Note:** Alternatively you can follow the instructions below to stage changes through the terminal.
+We will be using #2093 as an example issue we are working on.

 Create a new branch for each issue you work on.
 Doing all your work on topic branches leaves your repository's main branch (named `gh-pages`) unmodified and greatly simplifies keeping your fork in sync with the main project.